 Problem-solving skills come in handy if you’re hungry and want to search for something to eat in the trash.
 Hundreds of eyewitness reports attest to the cockatoo’s ability to open closed garbage cans.
 Even more impressive is that other birds observed this behavior and cashed in on the loot, too!
 It’s worth noting that the cockatoos used different techniques, depending on where they were.

 The Avian Brain

 Humans and birds don’t have the same close evolutionary relationship as we have with dogs and cats.
 Our last common ancestor lived 600 million years ago, unlike the 94 million years with our other pets.
-Nevertheless, the research suggests that parrots are on a par with primates in terms of intelligence.
+Nevertheless, the research suggests that parrots are on par with primates in terms of intelligence.
 These findings close the book on the answer.
 The next thing to consider is why that’s true.

-Scientists have concluded that the parrot’s brain has a similar structure as primates.
+Scientists have concluded that the parrot’s brain has a similar structure of primates.
 The parts involved between the two groups are different.
 However, the result is the same—greater cognitive ability and problem-solving skills.
 The distinct anatomies are not necessarily a throwback to our common ancestry with birds.
 Instead, it points to another solution.

 The structures of the avian and primate brains are an example of convergent evolution.
-That’s where two different organisms evolve similar solutions to like problems.
+That’s where two different organisms evolve similar solutions to problems.
 The classic example is the wing.
 Birds, bats, and insects all have them, but they didn’t get them from shared ancestry.
 Intelligence became a crucial trait on several evolutionary paths.
 We got to the same place on a different journey.

 Time has given parrots the tools and skills for survival.
 They have relatively large brains jam-packed with nerve cells in the areas that support intelligence.
 Birds are social and solve problems cooperatively.
 All these things have equipped parrots to be smart at being parrots.